Ten Tips for Comparing Health Care Policies

 2. Consider options such as Excess or Co-payment to reduce your premium costs.

-For younger individuals who are healthy and fit with no reason to expect to land in hospital any time soon, either of these options are great ways to reduce the monthly cost of your medical insurance premiums.
+For younger individuals who are healthy and fit with no reason to expect to land in hospital any time soon, either of these options is a great way to reduce the monthly cost of your medical insurance premiums.

 3. Pay your health insurance premium in advance before the cost increases.

-There are exemptions for some people who were overseas when they turned 30, or for new immigrants, and certain others under special exception status.
-However, if you purchased private insurance after age 30 and are paying an age loading penalty on your health coverage, you will be relieved of the excess penalty after 10 years of continual coverage.
+There are exemptions for some people who were overseas when they turned 30, or for new immigrants, and sure others under special exception status.
+However, suppose you purchased private insurance after age 30 and paid an age loading penalty on your health coverage.
+In that case, you will be relieved of the excess liability after ten years of continual coverage.